awoojs/awoo/README.md

 - [`is-text-path`](http://npm.im/is-text-path) - provides logic to correctly read binary files

-If you have any ideas as to how to eliminate a dependency, you're more than welcome to pitch it here!
+If you have any ideas as to how to eliminate a dependency, you're more than welcome to pitch it in a new issue!

 ## Maintainers